 After removing the canal filling, the endodontist can clean the canals and carefully examine the inside of your tooth using magnification and illumination, searching for any additional canals or unusual anatomy that requires treatment.

 Your endodontist will clean the canals, seal them, and place a filling in the tooth.
 If the canals are unusually narrow or blocked, your endodontist may recommend endodontic surgery.

-After your endodontist completes retreatment, you will need to return to your dentist as soon as possible to have a new crown or other restoration placed on the tooth to protect and restore it to its full function.
+After your endodontist completes retreatment in Midway, you will need to return to your dentist as soon as possible to have a new crown or other restoration placed on the tooth to protect and restore it to its full function.

 If you think you may need endodontic retreatment in Midway, UT, call our office today to schedule a consultation.
 We’re happy to help.